We earn commissions if you shop through the links below. Read more

 How to start a massage business

-Do you have strong hands and a knack for helping people relax?
-If so, you might think about starting your own mobile massage business, making house calls to reduce people’s stress and anxiety during these tense times.
 People want convenience and are willing to pay a bit more for a service that comes to them, on their time, so there’s good money to be made in a mobile massage therapy company.
-As the pandemic recedes, massage is coming back strong and you could ride that wave to success, and maybe even open your own spa some day.

 If you’re not already, you will need to get trained and certified as a massage therapist, which most states require.
 But this can be done in just a few months, often for a reasonable price at a local community college.
 Once you’re certified and have chosen your specialty, you’ll just need a reliable vehicle, a massage table and some other supplies and you’ll be ready to start taking on clients, reducing their stress and filling up your bank account!